66am/lara/README.md

 ### Fixes
 #### about the kernelcache
-lara needs the **kernelcache** (the iOS kernel binary from your exact iOS version + device) to run. on first launch it runs a patchfinder ([opa334's XPF](https://github.com/opa334/ChOma) via libgrabkernel2) against the kernelcache to locate the kernel symbols and struct offsets the exploit touches — `kernproc`, `rootvnode`, `proc` size, etc. these move on every iOS release and every SoC, so lara can't ship them hardcoded.
+lara needs the **kernelcache** (the iOS kernel binary from your exact iOS version + device) to run. on first launch it runs a patchfinder ([opa334's XPF](https://github.com/opa334/ChOma) via libgrabkernel2) against the kernelcache to locate the kernel symbols and struct offsets the touches — `kernproc`, `rootvnode`, `proc` size, etc. these move on every iOS release and every SoC, so lara can't ship them hardcoded.

 the app tries to download the kernelcache for you automatically (the **Download Kernelcache** button in Settings hits Apple's IPSW servers). when that fails — usually a network/CDN hiccup or an unusual device/build combo — grab one manually with the steps below and import it via **Import Kernelcache from Files**.